What about

 Although there are five diving centres on the island of Vis, and the number of interesting dive sites lets people stay for months on the island to explore them all, there is plenty of attractions besides diving.
 The phenomenon of Vis as the island for divers results from, among others, its location.
 Vis island is the furthest off the mainland among inhabited Croatian islands, what results in higher biodiversity of marine life than around the other islands.
 Besides, the island is relatively small – it’s ninth island considering area, but thinking about heights it is ranked on the fifth place.
 That is why the dive sites are deep and the walls are steep.
 Another thing which makes the diving even more interesting is the military history of the island resulting in numerous wrecks sunken under the water.

-The words that diving is for everyone are not just a commercial slogan.
-There is a special programme for the non divers, who want to know what fascinates divers about the underwater world.
+The idea that diving is for everyone is more than just a slogan.
+We offer a special program designed specifically for non-divers who want to discover what makes the underwater world so fascinating.

 Boat trips

-The beauty of the island of Vis can be admired both from the paths of the island’s interior and from the sea.
-The possibility of viewing the island from the sea is not reserved for the divers only.
-All the non-divers can join our boats for the sunbathing, swimming and snorkelling trips.
+The beauty of the island of Vis can be enjoyed both from the inland paths and from the sea.
+Exploring the island by boat is not reserved for divers only non-divers are also welcome to join our trips for sunbathing, swimming, and snorkeling.

 Peka - traditional Dalmatian dish

-We can bet that for many tourists one of the reasons for choosing Croatia as a holidays’ destination is great Dalmatian cuisine.
-No matter what you come for – delicious ice creams, grilled fishes, seafood risotto or a pizza with cream – you have to admit that no culinary experience would be complete without trying peka.
+For many visitors, one of the reasons for choosing Croatia as a holiday destination is its outstanding Dalmatian cuisine.
+Whether you come for creamy gelato, grilled fish, seafood risotto, or even pizza with a rich cream sauce, one thing is certain: no culinary experience is complete without trying peka.

-After years of trying peka in the different places, we found the best one in the island’s interior.
-Please contact us, if you want to try this culinary experience.
+After years of tasting peka in different places, we found the best one deep in the island’s interior.
+If you would like to experience it for yourself, please contact us – we will be happy to arrange this unforgettable culinary treat for you.